 Technical users are very well-catered for too, with plans that include support for PostreSQL and MySQL databases, Ruby, Perl, PHP 7, Python, and SSH (secure shell protocol) access.
 But this is just the tip of the iceberg.

-For example, as well as having PrestaShop, WordPress, and Joomla pre-installation options, you also get WP-CLI, enabling you to manage numerous WordPress installations via the command line.
-And all of this comes at a very reasonable price: InMotion Hosting’s plans start at just $2.49 a month on a three-year plan.
+For example, as well as having PrestaShop, WordPress (opens in new tab), and Joomla pre-installation options, you also get WP-CLI, enabling you to manage numerous WordPress installations via the command line.
+And all of this comes at a very reasonable price: InMotion’s plans start at just $2.49 a month on a three-year plan.

-The more powerful upgrades are just as reasonably priced—you can get optional self-managed cloud VPS (virtual private server) hosting from $5 a month for year one.
+The more powerful upgrades are just as reasonably priced—you can get optional self-managed cloud VPS (opens in new tab) hosting from $5 a month for year one.
 This plan enables you to choose your OS and firewall and then install, configure, and optimize the server in any way you like.